bakd247/hashAdder/README.md

 THIS TOOL IS FINALLY READY AND WORKING!!!!

-Currently the hashAdder.py file just multiplies and divides by 2 and 3 for the number of iterations input by the user and organizes the public Key x-coordinate results by the first 4 digits. this allows for much larger collision lists to exsist while only having to search the keys that have the same prefix.
+Currently the hashAdder.py file multiplies and divides by 2 and 3 for the number of iterations input by the user and organizes the public Key x-coordinate results by the first 4 digits. this allows for much larger collision lists to exsist while only having to search the keys that have the same prefix as well as much faster binary search times per iterative round.

+The program will prompt to input a number for the sizxe of the collision list desired.
+This number will be double and then squared to give a total number of keys contained in the list.
+Example: input of 100 will output 40000 keys because ((100*2) **2)= 40000.
+Please remmeber this when using the program as very large numbrs will take much longer to produce a collision list.
+NOTE: This input does NOT account for memory overflow so keep the inputs at or below 1,000.

 Please See wordAdder.py for the current multiplication method (very fast ecdsa Module) and hashAdder.py for the current storage method(store by first four digits)